 Robotic manipulation of deformable objects presents several challenges that are not present in rigid objects.
-The configuration space of deformable objects is high dimensional and their dynamics are highly affected by the material properties, making even more complex observing the state or deformation of the object.
-Whereas for rigid objects their position and orientation is usually enough to describe their location in the world, deformable objects do not have a simple representation available, which requires for more complex representations to manipulate the material.
+The configuration space of deformable objects is high dimensional and their dynamics are highly affected by the material properties, making it even more complex to observe the state or deformation of the object.
+Whereas for rigid objects their position and orientation are usually enough to describe their location in the world, deformable objects do not have a simple representation available, which requires more complex representations to manipulate the material.

-In this project we research on how to manipulate more efficiently deformable objects by using dynamic manipulation as well as the modeling deformable objects via graph structures.
-Our applications range from manipulation of granular materials such as ground coffee to cloth manipulation.
+Our research focuses on efficiently manipulating deformable objects by using dynamic manipulation as well as modeling deformable objects via graph structures.
+The applications range from the manipulation of granular materials, such as ground coffee, to manipulating cloths.

 - David Blanco-Mulero (david.blancomulero(at)aalto.fi), PhD candidate.